Course Catalog 2024-2025

-SWG 150 Introduction to the Study of Women and Gender (4 Credits)
+SWG 150 Introduction to the Study of Women, Gender and Sexuality (4 Credits)

 Fall, Spring

-SWG 220 Introduction to Queer Studies (4 Credits)
+SWG 220 Introduction to Queer and Trans Studies (4 Credits)

 Fall, Spring, Variable